-Figure 3-15 slave_debug register bit assignments
+Figure 3-15 Slave Interface Monitor Register bit assignments

-Table 3-18 slave_debug register bit assignments
+Table 3-18 Slave Interface Monitor Register bit assignments

-Bits Name Function [31:24] outstanding_snoops Number of outstanding snoop requests or DVM messages.
+Bits Name Function

+[31:24] Outstanding_snoops Number of outstanding snoop requests or DVM messages.
 From request handshake to response or snoop data for a hit.

-[23:16] outstanding_writes Number of outstanding write transactions.
-From request handshake to response for ACE-Lite interfaces, or WACK for ACE interfaces.
-[15:8] outstanding_reads Number of outstanding read transactions.
-From request handshake to response for ACE-Lite interfaces, or RACK for ACE interfaces.
-[7] stalled_cd_channel When this bit is set to 1, a transfer is stalled on the CD channel, where both: CDVALID is HIGH.
+[23:16] Outstanding_writes Number of outstanding write transactions.
+From request handshake to response for ACE Lite interfaces or WACK for ACE interfaces.

+[15:8] Outstanding_reads Number of outstanding read transactions.
+From request handshake to response or RACK for ACE interfaces.

+[7] Stalled_CD_channel A transfer is stalled on the CD channel.

+CDVALID is HIGH.

 CDREADY is LOW.

+ACE slave only.

-This bit applies to ACE slaves only.
-[6] stalled_cr_channel When this bit is set to 1, a transfer is stalled on the CR channel, where both: CRVALID is HIGH.
+[6] Stalled_CR_channel A transfer is stalled on the CR channel.

+CRVALID is HIGH.

 CRREADY is LOW.

-[5] stalled_ac_channel When this bit is set to 1, a transfer is stalled on the AC channel, where both: ACVALID is HIGH.
+[5] Stalled_AC_channel A transfer is stalled on the AC channel.

+ACVALID is HIGH.

 ACREADY is LOW.

-[4] stalled_b_channel When this bit is set to 1, a transfer is stalled on the B channel, where both: BVALID is HIGH.
+[4] Stalled_B_channel A transfer is stalled on the B channel.
+BVALID is HIGH

 BREADY is LOW.

-[3] stalled_w_channel When this bit is set to 1, a transfer is stalled on the W channel, where both: WVALID is HIGH.
+[3] Stalled_W_channel A transfer is stalled on the W channel.

+WVALID is HIGH.

 WREADY is LOW.

+[2] Stalled_AW_channel A transfer is stalled on the AW channel.

+AWVALID is HIGH.

+AWREADY is LOW.

-Table 3-18 slave_debug register bit assignments (continued)
+Table 3-18 Slave Interface Monitor Register bit assignments (continued)

 Bits Name Function

-[2] stalled_aw_channel When this bit is set to 1, a transfer is stalled on the AW channel, where both:

-• AWVALID is HIGH.

-AWREADY is LOW.

-[1] stalled_r_channel When this bit is set to 1, a transfer is stalled on the R channel,
+[1] Stalled_R_channel A transfer is stalled on the R channel.

-where both:

-• RVALID is HIGH.
+RVALID is HIGH.

-• RREADY is LOW.
+RREADY is LOW.

-[0] stalled_ar_channel When this bit is set to 1, a transfer is stalled on the AR channel,
+[0] Stalled_AR_channel A transfer is stalled on the AR channel.
+ARVALID is HIGH.

-where both:

-• ARVALID is HIGH.

-• ARREADY is LOW.
+ARREADY is LOW.